top of page

 Books & Gavel - KS11806.jpg

-Judgment enforcement (legal efforts to satisfy judgments on behalf of creditors who have already won their lawsuits) is a major component of Ariel Berschadsky’s law practice.
-Applying tenacity, experience, and a thorough knowledge of this area of law, the firm has achieved numerous successes on behalf of its clients.
-This firm represents individuals and companies, as well as other law firms that have won judgments but need help to hunt down and seize debtor assets on behalf of their own clients.
+Judgment enforcement (legal efforts to satisfy judgments on behalf of creditors who have already won their lawsuits) is a major component of my law practice.
+Applying tenacity, experience, and a thorough knowledge of this area of law, I have achieved numerous successes on behalf of my clients.
+I represent individuals and companies, as well as other law firms that have won judgments but need help to hunt down and seize debtor assets on behalf of their own clients.

 Typical methods include serving restraining notices to banks, mutual funds, brokerages, and the debtor's customers in order to freeze assets, serving information subpoenas to third parties in order to locate assets, filing turnover proceedings, and garnishing wages.
 If necessary, an additional lawsuit for